petedanN/ML-U.S-Car-Pricing-Prediction/README.md

 The dataset consists of a wide range of cars in the American market, with features including but not limited to:

-Car specifications (engine size, horsepower, fuel type, etc.)
+Car specifications (engine size, horsepower, fuel type, etc.), Manufacturer details,
-Manufacturer details
-Market positioning
+Market positioning,
-Year of manufacture
+Year of manufacture,
 Other economic factors

 ## ***Methodology***